Back to blog

 Introduction

 In the world of software development, encountering issues is inevitable.
 However, the ability to troubleshoot effectively and rebuild from scratch is what sets successful developers apart.
-In this article, I will share my journey of troubleshooting and rebuilding my JavaScript development environment using popular tools like Node.js, Nodemon, ESLint, Express, and Bootstrap.
+Rebuilding my JavaScript dev environment with Node.js, Nodemon, ESLint, Express, and Bootstrap surfaced the small assumptions that had quietly drifted out of date — and made the case that the occasional teardown is worth the time it takes.

 Understanding the Problem